LYDIC-GROUP/rapid-api-crud-bundle/README.md

-Or filter with a more complex query: `/users?filter=name:eq:Steve OR age:gt:21` You can also add sorting to your result: `/users?sort=age ASC` You can also add paging queries: `/users?page=1&limit=10`
+Or filter with a more complex query: `/users?filter=name:eq:Steve OR age:gt:21` You can also add sorting to your result: `/users?sort=age ASC` You can also add paging queries: `/users?page=1&limit=10` Associated entities are normalized to ID's by default for performance reasons.
+If you want to include the entire entity you can use a comma separated query param like so: `?include=bestFriends`.

 ## How to use